Architecture comparison

 Deterministic replayNoYes

-VEXVulnerability Exploitability eXchange - machine-readable statements about whether vulnerabilities are actually exploitable in your context VEX supportBasicFull (OpenVEX)
+VEXVulnerability Exploitability eXchange - machine-readable statements about whether vulnerabilities are actually exploitable in your context supportBasicFull (OpenVEXAn open standard format for VEX statements about vulnerability exploitability)

 Multi-source advisoriesYesYes (30+)